nachoal/gwt/README.md

 - `gwt switch <branch>` - Change to worktree directory
 - `gwt remove <branch>` - Delete a worktree
 - `gwt clean` - Remove merged worktrees

+With shell integration enabled, quality-of-life helpers are available:
+- `gwt new feature/foo -c` → after creation, cd to the new worktree and run your `claude` alias
+- `gwt new feature/foo -c "plan the changes"` → runs `claude "plan the changes"`
+- `gwt new feature/foo -c issue https://link` → runs `claude "/issue-analysis https://link"`
+- `gwt done <branch> [base]` → cd to base, `git pull --ff-only`, then remove the `<branch>` worktree
+  - Tip: When run inside a worktree, `gwt done` can be used with no args; it infers the current branch and default base.

+Tip: If you previously had an alias named `gwt`, the installed function safely overrides it.
+If you prefer manual install, ensure the `eval "$(gwt shell)"` line appears after your aliases in your rc.